Spotifyd/spotifyd/README.md

 # spotifyd(8) - A spotify daemon
 A **Spotify** daemon in the spirit of MPD, **Music Player Daemon**.

-The current version of spotifyd is considered deprecated.
-Mostly because it's backend, libspotify, is being deprecated.
-We are currently trying to reimplement spotifyd in Rust instead, in a separate branch.
-If that ever works out, the C implementation will be moved to a legacy branch and the master branch will contain the new Rust implementation.

 ## Features
 Right now, spotifyd can search, add to a queue, play the queue (randomly or in order), add playlists, remove playlists, edit playlists.